top of page

 The reports of Tacitus are supported by archaeological finds.
 Archaeological research has found no less than 520 lead sling bullets at the former fortresses that were under siege by the Frisian men and women.

-As a consequence of this fierce resistance, the Romans had to give up their pre-limes fortresses at the River IJ at modern Velsen too.
+As a consequence of this fierce resistance, the Romans had to give up their pre-limes fortresses at the River IJ at modern Velsen-Zuid as well.
 Maybe this applies to the recently discovered fortifications at the town of Krommenie too, located circa twenty kilometers northwest of Amsterdam.
 The Romans were pushed back south by the Frisians, behind the River Rhine.
-And, as it was perceived in Rome those days, the imperial army had lost much of its honour in the north against the Germanic tribes above the River Rhine.
+And, as it was perceived in Rome in those days, the imperial army had lost much of its honour in the north against the Germanic tribes above the River Rhine.

-Despite all military efforts, the River Rhine turned out to be the most northern border of the empire on the Continent.
-Don't forget, no less than three Roman legions were slaughtered by Germanic tribes in the relatively nearby Teutoburg Forest at the present-day town Kalkriese in Germany not long before, in the year AD 9.
+Despite all military efforts, the River Rhine turned out to be the most northern border of the empire on the continent.
+Do not forget, no less than three Roman legions were slaughtered by Germanic tribes in the relatively nearby Teutoburg Forest at the present-day town of Kalkriese in Germany not long before, in the year AD 9.
 A battle also referred to as the Variana clades 'Varian disaster' (Mees 2023).
 An even more humiliating defeat.
-With the already mentioned disastrous battle in AD 28, the Romans adjusted their ambitions in expanding their territory northbound.
+With the already mentioned disastrous battle against the Frisians in AD 28, the Romans adjusted their ambitions in expanding their territory northward.
 For the time being, that was, because one famous Roman army commander would give it yet another try, as we shall see further below.

 More resistance

-From around the year 40 the Romans constructed the limes along the south banks of the River Rhine, being the northernmost border of their empire on the Continent.
+From around the year 40, the Romans constructed the limes along the southern banks of the River Rhine, being the northernmost border of their empire on the Continent.
 The limes was a series of fortresses, watch posts and, near the coast, a naval fleet, all connected with roads.
-The most western castellum was Lugdunum, built around the year 40, and locally known as Brittenburg.
-It was built at the mouth of the River Rhine near present town Katwijk, circa 900 meters from the coast.
-Since Roman times, the North Sea coastline has moved about a kilometre inland.
-Probably, two hors equitata 'cavalry units' of each about 480 men of the Cananefates tribe were stationed here.
-After the uprising of Cananefates, Batavians, Frisians and Chauci in the years 69 and 70 (see further below), these cavalry units have been replaced by other auxiliary forces from outside the region.
-Fortress Lugdunum remained exceptionally long in use, even after the Romans basically had left the limes and their military presence along the River Rhine halfway the third century.
-In the period 364-375, namely, castellum Lugdunum was reduced in size and received the function as a secured granary for the supply of Britannia (Wolfrat 2022).
+The westernmost castellum was Lugdunum, built around the year 40, and locally known as Brittenburg.
+It was built at the mouth of the River Rhine near the present town Katwijk, circa 900 meters from the coast.
+Since Roman times, the North Sea coastline has moved about a kilometer inland.
+Probably, two equitata 'cavalry units' of about 480 men each from the Cananefates tribe were stationed here.
+After the uprising of the Cananefates, Batavians, Frisians, and Chauci in the years 69 and 70 (see further below), these cavalry units were replaced by other auxiliary forces from outside the region.
+Fortress Lugdunum remained exceptionally long in use, even after the Romans had basically left the limes and their military presence along the Lower River Rhine halfway through the third century.
+In the period 364-375, namely, castellum Lugdunum was reduced in size and received the function of a secured granary for the supply of Britannia (Wolfrat 2022).

-Also on the south bank of the River Rhine, not far from Lugdunum, the Romans constructed a military complex consisting of a harbour, very big horrea 'granaries', a castrum 'army camp', and a castellum 'fortress' .
-The complex, built in the year 39, was named Praetorium Agrippinae and located at the modern town of Valkenburg, circa 15 kilometres north of The Hague.
-It supported about 6,000 military.
-Purpose of this huge military site was to serve as one of the bases for the invasion of Britannica.
+Also on the south bank of the River Rhine, not far from Lugdunum, the Romans constructed a huge military complex consisting of a harbour, very big horrea 'granaries', a castrum 'army camp', and a castellum 'fortress'.
+The complex, built in the year 39, was named Praetorium Agrippinae and was located at the modern town of Valkenburg, circa 15 kilometres north of the modern city of The Hague.
+It supported about 6,000 military personnel.
+The purpose of this huge military site was to serve as one of the bases for the invasion of Britannia.
 It was Emperor Caligula who personally inspected the base in the year 40.
-In the following years the invasion of Britannica unfolded.
-Emperor Caligula was murdered a year after he visited Valkenburg.
-See featured image of this blog post the death of Caligula and his mother Agrippinae behind the drapes, painted by the Frisian artist Lourens Alma-Tadema (see nota III below).
+In the following years, the invasion of Britannia unfolded.
+Emperor Caligula was murdered a year after he visited the military site at Valkenburg.
+See featured image of this blog post, the death of Caligula with his mother Agrippinae behind the drapes, painted by the Frisian artist Sir Lourens Alma-Tadema (see notes further below).
 Caligula pagato il fio, indeed.

-In the year 46, under the command of 'pirate' Gannascus and a member of the Cananefates tribe, the Chauci together with the Frisians started raiding the North Sea coasts south of the River Rhine all the way to Gaul.
-A year later, general Corbulo was appointed in the north to restore order.
+In the year 46, under the command of 'pirate' Gannascus and member of the Cananefates tribe, the Chauci together with the Frisians started raiding the North Sea coasts south of the River Rhine all the way to Gaul.
+A year later, General Corbulo was appointed in the north to restore order.
 He started punitive expeditions against the Chauci and the Frisians, and managed to subdue the Frisians.
-The limes, part of the Limes Germanicus, were erected along the south banks of the lower River Rhine from AD 47 onward.
-Despite commander-in-chief Corbulo was quite successful in giving the Frisians and the Chauci a hard time, Rome ordered Corbulo to stop his campaigns and once again to settle with the River Rhine as the northern-most border of the empire.
+The limes, part of the Limes Germanicus, were erected along the south banks of the Lower River Rhine from AD 47 onward.
+Despite commander-in-chief Corbulo was quite successful in giving the Frisians and the Chauci a hard time, Rome ordered Corbulo to stop his campaigns and, once again, to settle with the River Rhine as the northern-most border of the empire.
 Army camp Flevum was given up.
 Corbulo left the area in the year 50.
-Probably feeling he could have achieved so much more if only the out-of-touch bureaucrats in the capital had listened to him.
+Probably feeling he could have achieved so much more if only the ever out-of-touch bureaucrats in the capital had listened to him.

 Corbulo is also remembered for the canal he had dug between the mouth of the River Meuse (i.e. Haringvliet), named Helinium by the Romans, and the mouth of the River Rhine.
-The town Forum Hadriani later was built next to it.
+The town Forum Hadriani was later built next to it.
 The canal ran parallel to the coast.
-Stream Vliet is the remnant if this former canal of Corbulo.
-It was not the only water infrastructure made by the Roman.
-Also Drusus had canals dug.
+Seaway Vliet is the remnant of this former canal of Corbulo.
+It was not the only water infrastructure made by the Romans.
+Drusus had canals dug, likewise.
 These so-called Drusus canals were dug between 12 and 9 BC.
-Most probably the River Stichtse Vecht was where a series of canals made passage possible between fortress Fectio, near the modern town Vechten, and Lake Flevum, modern Lake IJsselmeer.
-From Lake IJsselmeer the Romans could continue north (Verhagen 2022).
-That Drusus was quite busy with improving waterways, proves the name of the town of Drusenheim, France where once general Drusus had fortresses erected on the banks of the River Rhine.
+Most probably, the River Stichtse Vecht was where a series of canals made passage possible between fortress Fectio, near the modern town of Vechten, and Lake Flevum, modern Lake IJsselmeer.
+From Lake IJsselmeer, the Romans could continue to sail north (Verhagen 2022).
+That Drusus was quite busy with improving waterways proves the name of the town of Drusenheim in France, where once General Drusus had fortresses erected on the banks of the River Rhine.
 Here, a diligent blue-painted ferry with the name Druss continuously crosses the river between France and Germany (Hendriksma 2017).

-Another massive uprising which must be mentioned, is the one in the years 69 and 70, known as the Revolt of the Batavi.
+Another massive uprising which must be mentioned is the one in the years 69 and 70, known as the Revolt of the Batavi.
 The Batavians, a people who had split from the Celtic Chatti, were under the command of Gaius Julius Civilus.
-The Cananefates, under command of king Brinno, the Chauci, and the Frisians also participated in the revolt.
+The Cananefates—under the command of King Brinno—the Chauci, and the Frisians also participated in the revolt.
 These latter tribes were considered the bravest forces by Civilus.
 The naval power of these allied forces was mainly supplied by the Cananefates and the Frisians, and their fleet laid waste to the mighty castellum Praetorium Agrippinae.
 Actually, with the destruction of Praetorium Agrippinae by the Cananefates and Frisians, the whole Batavian Revolt started in the first place.
-Read more in our blog post Our civilization - It all began with piracy. what the fleet of the Cananefates and Frisians did more.
+Read more in our blog post Our civilization—it all began with piracy.
+What the fleet of the Cananefates and Frisians did more.

-As a side remark.
-The name Cananefates probably means 'master of garlic'.
-The fates part derives from the Germanic faþi, meaning lords or master.
-The part kannina is of Celtic origin and means garlic.
-Garlic was considered a medicinal plant, and only to be used by the elite.
-Similar, the name of the Eburones, a tribe living in the northeast of Gaul, where the countries Belgium, Germany and the Netherlands meet, referred to a plant too.
+As a side remark, the name Cananefates probably means 'master of garlic'.
+The fates part derives from the Germanic word faþi, meaning 'lords' or 'masters'.
+The part kannina is of Celtic origin and means 'garlic'.
+Garlic was considered a medicinal plant and only to be used by the elite.
+Similarly, the name of the Eburones, a tribe living in the northeast of Gaul, where the countries Belgium, Germany, and the Netherlands meet, referred to a plant, too.
 Their tribe name might mean 'yew people' (Clerinx 2023).

 Northern Roman cities